Skip to Content

 One of the main attractions in Prague is the Charles Bridge, which stretches across the Vltava River, connecting Old Town Prague to Lesser Town Prague (Mala Strana).

-Seeing as we were staying Mala Strana, we crossed the Charles Bridge every day during while visiting Prague.
+As we were staying on Mala Strana, we crossed the Charles Bridge daily while visiting Prague.

 While this medieval bridge is always crowded, try to overlook the hoards of people and focus on the magnificent views of Prague Castle, the Vltava River, and the stunning architecture of the bridge itself.